Nilkanth-Patadiya/Pizzeria/README.md

 ## 🧐 About <a name = "about"></a>

-- Pizzeria is a **MEAN Stack** web application where users book pizza online.
+- Pizzeria is a **MEAN Stack** web application where users order pizza online.
-- The Pizzeria home page provides an overview of the organization.
+- Home page provides an
+overview of the organization.
-- The Users can choose from the existing menu and order pizzas.
+- Users can choose from the existing menu and order pizzas.
-- The Users can also customize their pizza by choosing ingredients.
+- Users can also customize their pizza by choosing ingredients.
-- The Shopping Cart page provides an overview of the order.
+- Shopping Cart page provides an overview of the order.

 ## 🖼️ Screenshots <a name = "screenshots"></a>
 <details>